Ernyoke/ervin-szilagyi-static-site/src/articles/fluentbit-with-ecs-configuration-tips-and-tricks.md

 }
 ```

-In case of ECS, the log router will embed this content under the `"log"` field:
+The log router from ECS will embed the content of every log message under the `"log"` field, the final event having a similar format:

 ```json
 {